Bulk import and export requirements and considerations

 is exclusively locked irrespective of the isolation level.

 Export procedures use the same isolation level as the connection in which

 they are executed to fetch data from tables.

 Import behavior on tables with triggers

-The import procedures enables INSERT triggers when data is appended to
+The import procedures enable INSERT triggers when data is appended to the

-the table.
-The REPLACE parameter is not allowed when triggers are enabled
+table.
+The REPLACE parameter is not allowed when triggers are enabled on the

 Restrictions on the REPLACE parameter